Angie Sanclemente Valencia

 Angie Sanclemente Valencia (born 25 May 1979) is a former Colombian beauty queen and lingerie model believed to be the ringleader of one of the world's largest drug syndicates.

 Background

-Valencia is originally from Colombia. where she won the Reinado Nacional del Café, a national qualifying competition for the Reinado Internacional del Café (International Queen of Coffee) beauty pageant, in 2000 but was dethroned two days later when it was found she was married.
-The title was awarded to Ximena Andrea García Buitrago.
+Valencia is originally from Colombia.
+In 2000, she won a Colombian national qualifying competition for the Reinado Internacional del Café (International Queen of Coffee) beauty pageant, but was dethroned two days later when it was discovered that she was married.
+The title was then awarded to Ximena Andrea García Buitrago.

 Syndicate

 Valencia's operation is believed to be a "rival empire" to that of her former boyfriend, a Mexican drug baron known as "The Monster".
 She formed her own cartel after splitting with him.
-She is alleged to have recruited other models, whom she is quoted referring to as her "unsuspicious, beautiful angels" as drug traffickers, paying them up to around $5,000 (£3,200) per trip to transport cocaine from Argentina to England by way of Cancún.
+She is alleged to have recruited other models as drug traffickers, whom she is quoted referring to as her "unsuspicious, beautiful angels," paying them up to around $5,000 (£3,200) per trip to transport cocaine from Argentina to England by way of Cancún.